 4. Maximize the use of government support policies

-The government of India have released several financial, social insurance and tax-related policies to support companies.
+The government of India has released several financial, social insurance, and tax-related policies to support companies.
 Recently the US, UK, and many other developed nations have announced amendments to tax and financing policies.

 Companies should monitor nation-wide government and organizational opportunities for support and how they may best serve the individual circumstances of their situation.
 It is important to note that government support may differ based on jurisdiction and sector.
 Companies will need to identify and understand each offer of support and determine which ones are best for their organization.

 Finance Minister of India has published a series of policies to provide support for preventing and treating the epidemic, including:

 - Exempting and refunding value-added tax (VAT) for enterprises providing certain services for epidemic control or manufacturing key epidemic-related necessities.